 RESIDENTIAL INCOME PROPERTIES

-SMALL TO MID-SCALE HOUSING AND MULTI-FAMILY BUILDINGS
+SMALL TO MID-SCALE AND MULTI-FAMILY BUILDINGS

 The key to entry-level homes has always been affordability.
 In recent years there has been a dramatic increase in demand for smaller, less expensive housing in both urban and suburban areas.
-This growing demand for market affordable housing is being driven by several factors, including the skyrocketing cost of housing and other living expenses, stagnating income growth and changing lifestyle choices by Millennials and other age groups.
+This growing demand for market affordable housing is driven by several factors, including the skyrocketing cost of housing and other living expenses, stagnating income growth, and changing lifestyle choices by Millennials and other age groups.

-Several types of small-scale multi-family buildings — sometimes called “middle housing” — are candidates for condo conversion.
+There are several types of existing small-scale, multi-family buildings that qualify for condo conversion.
 These include:

-Live/Work — A small-to medium-sized attached or detached structure consisting of one dwelling unit above or behind a flexible ground floor space for residential, service or retail uses.
+Live-Work — A small-to-medium-sized attached or detached structure consisting of one dwelling unit above or behind a flexible ground floor space for residential, service, or retail uses.
 Both the primary ground-floor flex space and the second unit are owned by one entity.